 Chicken and Dumplings, raegan-style

-1 c diced carrots
+1 c diced carrots.5c diced celery

 .5c diced onion